Details of adult social care during the Coronavirus outbreak.

 Frequently asked questions

-However, if there is something that still isn’t clear you can speak directly to the team supporting you, or contact us by email at HASCovidComms@northyorks.gov.uk.
+If you need any further information you can speak directly to the team supporting you, or contact us by email at HASCovidComms@northyorks.gov.uk.